Who are we?

 What personal data do we collect?

-To help us manage, and meet the objectives of, the study - ICNARC collects and holds personal data about you (and other participants).
+To help us manage, and meet the objectives of, the study - ICNARC collected and holds personal data about you (and other participants).
 This information (such as your name, date of birth, NHS number, health data and contact details) was collected by the research team at the hospital where you became involved in the study.
-The research team will also collect information on your survival from your medical records until the end of the study.
+The research team will also collected information on your survival from your medical records until the end of the study.
+This information was securely submitted to ICNARC.

 What do we do with your information?

-ICNARC will follow-up on your well-being by requesting some important health information, including survival and hospital stay data, from a national database held by NHS Digital (an organisation that manages access to a database of NHS records).
-To obtain this important information, the 65 Trial team will send your name, date of birth, home postcode, NHS number and unique trial number (required to ensure you can be identified in the database correctly) to NHS Digital using a secure password protected online file exchange service.
-An authorised person from NHS Digital will then link the identifiers to the national records and securely send back the relevant data for storage on the secure 65 Trial database.
+ICNARC followed-up on your well-being by requesting some important health information, including survival data, from a national database held by NHS Digital (an organisation that manages access to a database of NHS records).
+To obtain this important information, the 65 Trial team sent your name, date of birth, home postcode, NHS number and unique trial number (required to ensure you can be identified in the database correctly) to NHS Digital using a secure password protected online file exchange service.
+An authorised person from NHS Digital will then linked the identifiers to the national records and securely sent back the relevant data for storage on the secure 65 Trial database.

-We will also use these data to send you a questionnaire on your health and well-being 90 days and one year after you were entered onto the study.
+We also used these data to send you a questionnaire on your health and well-being 90 days and one year after you were entered onto the study.

 All of the information is held in a secure password protected database, with access only by authorised research team members at your hospital and at ICNARC.

-Information collected during the 65 Trial is stored on secure servers at ICNARC (office in London) or servers owned by an authorised contractor Red Technology (http://www.redtechnology.com/).
-ICNARC takes steps to ensure this information is not lost and makes regular back-ups of the data using an authorised contractor (Disaster Recovery Service: http://securemediastorage.co.uk/).
+Information collected during the 65 Trial is stored on ICNARC's secure servers which are owned by an authorised contractor called Exponential-e (https://www.exponential-e.com/).
+ICNARC takes steps to ensure this information is not lost and makes regular back-ups of the data.

 How long do we keep your information for?